zergov/flashcards/README.md

 Currently, flashcards only has two study modes: Linear and Shuffled.
-    *linear: The default study modes is linear.
+* linear `--mode linear`: The default study modes is linear.
 In linear mode, the cards will be displayed in order, from the first one added to the last one.

-    *shuffled: In shuffled mode, the cards are shuffled, this means that the order of the cards will be randomized.
+* shuffled `--mode shuffled`: In shuffled mode, the cards are shuffled, this means that the order of the cards will be randomized.

 To choose a study mode, simply pass a `--mode` parameter to the study command: